Justin Azevedo: Professional

-Azevedo was drafted 153rd overall, in the 6th round of the 2008 NHL Entry Draft by the Los Angeles Kings.
-As an older draft pick, Azevedo immediately turned professional and was signed by the Kings AHL affiliate, the Manchester Monarchs on August 10, 2008.
-After attending the Kings training camp on September 29, 2008, he was assigned to the Monarchs for the 2008–09 season.
+Azevedo was drafted 153rd overall, in the sixth round, of the 2008 NHL Entry Draft by the Los Angeles Kings.
+As an older draft pick, Azevedo immediately turned professional and was signed by the Kings' American Hockey League (AHL) affiliate, the Manchester Monarchs, on August 10, 2008.
+After attending the Kings' training camp on September 29, 2008, he was assigned to the Monarchs for the 2008–09 season.

-Despite missing significant parts of the season with the Monarchs suffering two injuries, Azevedo scored 36 points in 49 games to earn a two-year entry level contract with the Kings on July 20, 2009.
+Despite missing significant parts of the season with the Monarchs suffering two injuries, Azevedo scored 36 points in 49 games to earn a two-year entry-level contract with the Kings on July 20, 2009.

-Azevedo was one of two players, alongside left wing Brandon Kozun, to be allowed a penalty shot in the same game during Manchester's 5-2 victory over the Providence Bruins, a franchise record for the Manchester Monarchs.
+Azevedo was one of two players, alongside left wing Brandon Kozun, to be awarded a penalty shot in the same game during Manchester's 5–2 victory over the Providence Bruins, a franchise record for the Monarchs.

-On June 7, 2012, he signed with Lukko Rauma, in the Finnish SM-liiga.
-In his first European season in 2012–13, Azevedo made a comfortable transition with Lukko, leading the SM-Liiga amongst rookies with 38 assists and 58 points.
+On June 7, 2012, Azevedo signed with Lukko Rauma in the Finnish SM-liiga.
+In his first European season in 2012–13, Azevedo made a comfortable transition with Lukko, leading the SM-liiga amongst rookies with 38 assists and 58 points.
 Azevedo lead the entire league in playoffs scoring with 10 goals and 18 points in only 14 games to also earn a selection in the SM-liiga All-Star Team.

-On April 15, 2013, Azevedo opted to play in the Kontinental Hockey League, signing a multi-year contract with Czech based club, HC Lev Praha for the 2013–14 season.
+On April 15, 2013, Azevedo opted to play in the Kontinental Hockey League (KHL), signing a multi-year contract with Czech-based club HC Lev Praha for the 2013–14 season.
 Azevedo contributed with 9 goals and 27 assists in 48 games for Lev before stepping up in the playoffs for a second consecutive season, to post 13 goals and 20 points in 22 games.

 Despite reaching the Gagarin Cup finals, Lev announced they would not continue participation due to bankruptcy.
-On July 1, 2014, Azevedo was transferred to fellow KHL club, Ak Bars Kazan, in exchange for financial compensation.
+On July 1, 2014, Azevedo was transferred to fellow KHL club Ak Bars Kazan in exchange for financial compensation.